Community Cats Coalition

 Donate monthly to help Community Cats Coalition - $10, $20 or $35 per month.

 Community Cats Coalition was formed in 2001 by a group of dedicated caring volunteers who have devoted their time, expertise and own finances to help stray, feral and abandoned cats.
 We are dedicated to representing, unifying, educating and providing help to hundreds of residents of Worcester County who call us every day regarding stray cats and kittens on their farms and in their neighborhoods.

 We are a “coalition” of animal control agencies, vets, rescue groups & adoption quarantee organizations working together to increase awareness through education of the public to the benefits of trap/neuter/return & to end the killing of healthy & treatable shelter cats countrywide.
 As a result, a “No Kill Nation” will only be achieved when shelters and animal control agencies fully & comprehensively implement the program & services of the “No Kill Nation” equation.
 But when shelter directors & heads of animal control agencies refuse to do so willingly, we must force them to do so, or force them aside.

-Our Core Philosophies The five points set forth below represent our core philosophies and drive the programs of CCC:
+Our Core Philosophies The nine points set forth below represent our core philosophies and drive the programs of CCC: